CommunityDragon/HexDocs/lol/riotapi/getting-started-with-the-riot-games-api.md

 The Riot API uses different hosts based on the region you are accessing.

 ### Platform Routing Values
-Platform routing is used for a League of Legends endpoints other than the Tournament API endpoints.
+Platform routing is used for all League of Legends endpoints other than the Tournament API endpoints.

 |Region Code|Platform|Host
 |--|--|--|